Resource recovery: Sources of recovery

 Resource recovery can be enabled by changes in government policy and regulation, circular economy infrastructure such as improved 'binfrastructure' to promote source separation and waste collection, reuse and recycling, innovative circular business models, and valuing materials and products in terms of their economic but also their social and environmental costs and benefits.
 For example, organic materials can be treated by composting and anaerobic digestion and turned into energy, compost or fertilizer.
 Similarly, wastes currently stored in industrial landfills and around old mines can be treated with bioleaching and engineered nanoparticles to recover metals such as lithium, cobalt and vanadium for use in low-carbon technologies such as electric vehicles and wind turbines.

 A limiting factor of resource recovery is the irrevocable loss of raw materials due to their increase in entropy in our current linear business model.
 Starting with the production of waste in manufacturing, the entropy increases further by mixing and diluting materials in their manufacturing assembly, followed by corrosion and wear and tear during the usage period.
 At the end of the life cycle, there is an exponential increase in disorder arising from the mixing of materials in landfills.
-As a result of this directionality of the entropy law, the potentials of rescource recovery are diminishing.
+As a result of this directionality of the entropy law, the potentials of resource recovery are diminishing.
 This further motivates a circular economy infrastructure and business model.